MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

         }
 ```

-## Estimating the cost of an integrated hybrid job
+## Estimating the cost of a hybrid quantum computing job

-You can estimate the cost of running an integrated hybrid job on Quantinuum hardware by running it on an emulator first.
+You can estimate the cost of running a hybrid quantum computing job on Quantinuum hardware by running it on an emulator first.

 After a successful run on the emulator: